 Put a piece of softened sugarless chewing gum in the spot where the filling was lost.
 This will protect the area for a short period of time.

 Please call as soon as possible to avoid further damage to your tooth.

 Something stuck between teeth

-Common things that can get lodged between teeth include, popcorn kernels, pieces of meat and corn.
+Common things that can get lodged between teeth include popcorn kernels, pieces of meat, and corn.
 First, try using dental floss, very gently and carefully, to remove the object.
 Never poke between your teeth with anything sharp that can damage your gums or scratch the tooth surface.

-If you can't remove the object, please call we’ll help remove it for you.
+If you can't remove the object, please call and we’ll help remove it for you.
 It’s important not to leave it alone thinking it will go away.

 Our priority is to preserve the health of your teeth and gums so please call and we may be able to help you avoid future damage or discomfort.